Stability and Super-resolution of MUSIC and ESPRIT for Multi-snapshot Spectral Estimation: Assumptions and covariance matrices

 \end{enumerate} \end{assumption}

 Assumption \ref{assump:main} is standard in spectral and DOA estimations \cite{schmidt1986multiple,krim1996array,stoica1989music}.
 This assumption can be justified as follows:

 Assumption \ref{assump:main}(a) is necessary from a statistical viewpoint.
 If $\Omega$ is allowed to change over time, then there might be no relationship between $\y(t_k)$ and $\y(t_\ell)$ for $k\not=\ell$, so collecting additional snapshots might not be beneficial.
+Under this assumption, $\Phi:=\Phi(\Omega)\in\C^{M\times S}$ is a special type of matrix, often referred to as a non-harmonic Fourier matrix or Vandermonde matrix with nodes on the complex unit circle, and by the celebrated Vandermonde determinant theorem, $\Phi$ has rank $S$ and $\sigma_S(\Phi)>0$.

 Assumption \ref{assump:main}(b) on the strictly positive-definiteness of the amplitude covariance matrix is standard in array imaging and DOA estimation \cite{schmidt1986multiple,krim1996array,stoica1989music}.
+This assumption is equivalent to the requirement that $\x(t_1),\dots,\x(t_L)\in\C^S$ span $\C^S$.
 If this assumption is void, both MUSIC and ESPRIT can be modified as the single-snapshot scenario by utilizing a Hankel structure.
 This is a technical point to be discussed in Section \ref{sec:singlevsmultiple}.

 For example, Assumption \ref{assump:main}(b) can be used in models where $\x(t)$ evolves over time according to a physical law.
 Many stochastic models of $\x(t)$ fulfill Assumption \ref{assump:main}(b).
 For instance, if $\x(t_1),\dots,\x(t_L)$ are independent Gaussian vectors with $N(0,\nu^2)$ i.i.d. entries, then $X$ has full rank with probability one.
 More generally, if $\x(t)$ is sub-Gaussian and the population covariance of $\x(t)$ is strictly positive-definite, then $X$ has full rank with high probability, {see \cite{vershynin2018high}[Theorem 4.71 and Exercise 4.7.3].}